Quantum circuits

 The gates are AND gates (labeled ), OR gates (labeled ), and NOT gates (labeled ).
 The functions computed by these gates will likely be familiar to many readers, but here they are represented by tables of values:

-The two small circles on the wires just to the right of the names and represent fanout operations, which simply create a copy of whatever value is carried on the wire on which they appear, so that this value can be input into multiple gates.
-Fanout operations are not always considered to be gates in the classical setting — sometimes they are treated as if they are "free" in some sense — but when we discuss how ordinary Boolean circuits can be converted into equivalent quantum circuits, we must classify fanout operations explicitly as gates and account for them correctly.
+The two small, solid circles on the wires just to the right of the names and represent fanout operations, which simply create a copy of whatever value is carried on the wire on which they appear, allowing this value to be input into multiple gates.
+Fanout operations are not always considered to be gates in the classical setting; sometimes they're treated as if they're "free" in some sense.
+When Boolean circuits are converted into equivalent quantum circuits, however, we do need to classify fanout operations explicitly as gates to handle and account for them correctly.

-We won't use this style or these particular gate symbols further, but we do use different symbols to represent gates in quantum circuits, which we'll explain as we encounter them.
+We won't use this style or these particular gate symbols further, but we will use different symbols to represent gates in quantum circuits, which we'll explain as we encounter them.

 The particular circuit in this example computes the exclusive-OR (or XOR for short), which is denoted by the symbol :